 Simplified and Optimized Checkout Process

 According to a study conducted by Harris Initiative, up to 47 percent of buyers abandoned a purchase because the checkout process was just too long.
-But there is no need to worry Magento 1 vs. Magento2 it offers a simplified and optimized checkout process.
+But there is no need to worry about Magento 1 vs. Magento2 it offers a simplified and optimized checkout process.
 This is one of the unique things about the platform and the difference between Magento versions.

 Excellent Customer Experience

 The primary purpose of your webpage is to grab a potential customer’s interest, show all the guarantees and advantages in such an easy way that compels them to create an order.

 With Magento 2, users will get the following:

 - Upgrades in mobile browsing

 - Enhanced or streamlined checkout, i.e. simplified registration, fewer forms to fill in, checkouts added every step of the way, improved PayPal integration, order summary with products photos, etc.